This blog post is all about the Sydney Writers’ Festival.

 Evening:

-- Catch a poetry slam, live podcast recording, or a literary trivia night.
+- Catch a DJ set, live podcast recording, or a literary trivia night.

 Fun Things to Do Around Sydney